 Rather than the elongated manual processes some recruiters still have embedded, the whitepaper says digital automation of campus recruiting – using technology such as Oleeo – can help expedite processes and keep candidates better engaged.

 A dedicated technology that matches the needs of the diversity-focused recruiter is more likely to free up time that could be spent on increasing engagement with candidates and better matches the high-touch process of finding, evaluating, and landing diverse talent pools from an array of source, which is more likely to simplify processes and increase hiring velocity.

 Alleviating the administrative burdens of recruiters is key to helping them personalise the process and interact more frequently with highly sought after qualified candidates in warm, authentic and meaningful ways such as including others involved in the recruiting process (representatives from business units, alumni school teams, or functional leaders within an organisation) and updating candidates on the status of their application or sharing results from an assessment.

 Oleeo is primed to provide this and is an industry leader in supporting diversity-focused recruitment campaigns with a number of global brands already using its service.
 It offers the following benefits:

-- Our platform is more engaging, creating meaningful interactions that leave a positive impression with a candidate.
+- Our Diversity Recruiting Platforms are more engaging, creating meaningful interactions that leave a positive impression with a candidate

 - Communication is more frequent and targeted, keeping the candidate informed, creating a feeling of transparency.